JetSetIlly/test7800/README.md

 Test7800 is an experimental emulator for the Atari 7800.
 It's not complete and is missing some important features but it plays many of the 7800 ROM files that are available.

-It supports a78 files and will emulate regular "flat" ROM files and also "supergame" ROM files.
-It does not yet emulate the POKEY chip and similar hardware.
+It supports a78 files, including non-bankswitching regular "flat" ROM files and several different bankswitching "supergame" ROM files.
+While it does not emulate all conglomerate cartridge hardware configurations, the POKEY chip and many of its layouts are supported.

 The 6502, TIA and RIOT emulation is taken from [Gopher2600](https://github.com/JetSetIlly/Gopher2600) and is therefore well tested.
 The implemenation of the MARIA is new to this project.